How can I get tickets to a taping?

 Can I get an internship with Austin City Limits?

-We do a drawing for public passes (given out in pairs) for every show.
-About a week before a taping date, we’ll put up a notice on the ACL site, Facebook and Twitter with a link to a registration form.
-Fill it out, hit “submit” and you’re entered.
-(Don’t bother entering more than once – any additional entries from the same people will be thrown out.)
+About a week before each taping we set up an online entry form for a chance to receive passes (given out in pairs) for every show to the general public on this page: http://acltv.com/upcoming-tapings.
+We will also post the link to enter on our social media pages on Facebook and Twitter.
+To enter, fill out the form and hit “submit.”
+Don’t bother entering more than once – any additional entries from the same people will be thrown out.
 Two or three days before the show we’ll randomly choose the winners, and send them an e-mail.
 That means in the days before the show you should check your spam folder to make sure you didn’t miss a message.
-It also means that if you didn’t receive an e-mail, in either your regular inbox or your spam folder, you’re not one of the winners.
+It also means that if you didn’t receive an e-mail, in either your regular inbox or your spam folder, you’re not one of the winners (sorry).

-When we say “passes,” what we really mean are spots on the biggest guest list in town, which is, of course, only at ACL Live at The Moody Theater on the day of the show.
-That means that anyone claiming to be selling tickets to an ACL taping on Craigslist, eBay, etc. is fibbing.
-Seriously, don’t fall for this – it’s a scam and any tickets/passes acquired this way will NOT be honored.
+We DO NOT SELL tickets to Austin City Limits TV tapings.
+That means that anyone claiming to be selling tickets to an ACL taping on Craigslist, eBay, etc. is selling counterfeit tickets.
+Don’t fall for this – it’s a scam and any tickets/passes acquired this way will NOT be honored.
 If you come to the door with a pair of counterfeits in hand, you’ll just be (a) embarrassed when we don’t let you in and (b) angry at the person who scammed you.

 The passes are space available only, and don’t guarantee admission – we can let in only as many people as capacity allows.
 That level is set by the state fire marshal and we must abide by it or risk getting fined.
 So, please follow the time schedule you receive in your winner notification email.
-If you come up to the door at the last minute and we tell you we’ve reached capacity, please don’t try to talk your way in – it’ll just make us all uncomfortable.
+If you come up to the door at the last minute you may be out of luck.

 Once you arrive at The Moody Theater, find the acltv.com winner line and queue up.
 When you reach the top of the stairs, one of our friendly volunteers will find your name on the list and give you a wristband/pass that allows you entry into the venue.
 We have to let in our donors, Friends of Austin City Limits, trade-out partners, journalists and band guests into the studio first, but fear not – there’s plenty of room inside, and 20 minutes before showtime we open the doors to you, our beloved “Space A’s”, whether the other ticket holders have arrived to claim their spaces or not.
 In the meantime you can hang out on the Music Porch, visit the bars, and soak in some fresh air.